gnchrv/figma-plugin-boilerplate/readme.md

 │  ├─ …
 ```

-## Scripts from `package.json`
+## List of Scripts
-There are two sets of commands: one for working on the plugin logic and the other for building the UI.
+There are two sets of commands in `package.json`: one for working on the plugin logic and the other for building the UI.
 During the development process, run `plugin:dev` and `ui:dev` in parallel to track changes from both sides.
 To build the code, execute `plugin:build` followed by `ui:build`.

 ```json
 "scripts": {